FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 The next 3 bytes are quite uninteresting, they are the maximum and minimum "embedded payload fraction", and the "leaf payload fraction".
-Originally the Sqlite authors had expected these values to be configurable but gave up on that and say they have no interest in implementing it.
-Their values will always be 64 (max), 32 (min), and 32 (leaf).
+Originally the Sqlite authors had expected these values to be configurable but gave up on that, saying they have no interest in implementing it.
+Their values will always be
+64 (max), 32 (min), and 32 (leaf).
 Let's add an error case for this to our `error` module.